vmware-archive/isv-portal/docs/pcf-command.md

 street_address: Cartaway Alley
 city: New Jersey
 country: US
+username: SpongeBob
+password: { 'secret': SquarePants }
 app2:
   persistence_store_type: none
 ```

+*Note* the special handling of the `secret` type property.
+Specifying a simple
+string value for a field of this type will result in a `500 System Error` being
+returned from `pcf configure`.

 To see what changes are ready to be applied: